-Having a plan for your digital media asset is a start, but there are other ways to lose sight of your brand’s goals when incorporating digital media.
-The five areas outlined below are common bottlenecks for marketers in all verticals.
-Understanding what these problem areas are and how to avoid them can save you time and money.
+Choosing to incorporate digital media into your content marketing strategy can be a formidable task for any size business.
+From understanding the technology to creating ideas, there can be challenges to reaching the desired outcome.
+While having a plan for your digital media asset is a start, there are other ways to lose sight of your brand’s goals when incorporating digital media.
+The five areas outlined below are common digital media mistakes for marketers in all verticals.
+And understanding what these problem areas are and how to avoid them can save you time and money.

-Image via Flickr by Song Zhen
+Image via Flickr by song zhen

 It goes without saying that any successful project requires a plan.
 Digital media projects are no exception.
 But what kind of plan can you make if you don’t know the digital media language?
 Steer clear of the pixel talk and dots per inch, and focus on things like how you plan to implement this digital media asset.

 Other important planning questions to ask may include: What devices will viewers use to see this piece?
 What are my branding requirements?
 How do I plan to promote this piece?
 Spending time answering these questions early in your planning process can help you communicate your design needs and avoid this digital media mistake.